JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Projects/ReadMe.md

 ## Compilation Instructions

+Each folder will specify the `pulp` command to run to build/run the program.
+Because of the multi-project nature of this folder, the `pulp` command must be executed in `Hello World/Projects/`, not in each project's folder.
-Each folder will have its own instructions for building/running the program.
-To run a web-based program, follow the folder's build instructions and then open the `dist/project-name/<FP structure approach>/index.html` file
+To run a web-based program, follow the folder's build instructions and then open the `dist/<project-name>/<FP structure approach>/index.html` file